zeixcom/ui-element/docs-src/pages/data-flow.md

 ## Passing State Down

-Let’s consider a **product catalog** where users can add items to a shopping cart.
+Let's consider a **product catalog** where users can add items to a shopping cart.
 We have **three independent components** that work together:

 * `ProductCatalog` **(Parent)**:
 	- **Tracks all `SpinButton` components** in its subtree and derives the **total count** of items in the shopping cart.